July 3, 2025

 Methodology: How we picked the best prepaid plans

-Prepaid plans are often picked for their affordability and flexibility, as they don’t include contracts and don’t charge extra for overages or other used features.
+Prepaid plans are often picked for their affordability and flexibility, as they don’t include contracts (and therefore, no credit checks) and don’t charge extra for overages or other used features.
 But finding the best ones requires more than just price considerations.

 We also look at: